SimpleShun/wmconfigs/Readme.md

 - tofi : for the menu
 - JetBrains Mono Nerd font : for the glyphs
 - alacritty : Terminal
+- Pywal : for generating colorscheme based on wallpaper (wal cmd comes from this)

 ---
 ![ScreenShot](20231230_19h07m02s_grim.png)